ZhgChg.Li

 3. privateKey.p8

-3. Combine according to Apple’s JWT (JSON Web Token) format
+3. Assemble the JWT (JSON Web Token) format according to Apple’s specifications

 Algorithm: ES256